 Almost all companies today, irrespective of their market position or size, leverage Business Intelligence tools to analyze their business & customer data, and thereby make smarter and informed business decisions that help drive business growth and profitability.
 Business Intelligence tools allow businesses to visualize their data in the form of dashboards in order to gain insights and maximize revenue outcomes.

 There are numerous Business Intelligence tools that are available in the market today.
-One of the most well-known tools in Tableau which is used by almost all departments in a business including Product, Marketing, and even Finance.
+One of the most well-known tools Tableau is used by almost all departments in a business including Product, Marketing, and even Finance.

 This article will help you understand the various metrics that can be used to make a Tableau Finance Dashboard.